ConsultingMD/blog/source/_posts/2015-05-18-convention-over-intention.markdown

   self.primary_key = 'identifier'
 end
 ```
-(Oh, how I miss DataMapper, where I could know what my model's properties were from a single file....)
+(The (source)[https://github.com/ConsultingMD/polymorphic_assoc] for this article is available)

 Imagine you have a few other models that use normal auto-incremented ``id`` fields.
 For the sake of this
 example, let's use a silly User table:
 ```
-class MyUserGyration < ActiveRecordMigration create_table "users" do |t|
+class MyUserGyration < ActiveRecord::Migration
+  create_table "users" do |t|
     t.string   "name"
   end